NabeelAhmed-090/Grade_and_Gpa_Calculator/README.md

 https://fastnugrader.netlify.app/

 ###
-Grade calculator based on the mca scheme used in FAST-NU, with additional features to calculate sgpa and cgpa
+Grade calculator based on the mca scheme used in FAST-NU, with additional features to calculate sgpa and cgpa.